 Usually, the government and corporates issue bonds to raise funds from investors.
 Also, the Credit rating agencies rate these bonds based on their creditworthiness.
 However, corporate bonds are riskier than government bonds.
 Further, the low rated bonds are issued at high-interest rates where the risk attached is also higher.

 Usually, bonds are less volatile and safer in comparison to stocks.
 Bonds represent debt and stocks represent equity.
 Bonds are subject to fixed interest rate payment at the time of issuing the bond.
 Unlike stocks, there is no guarantee that the value of the stock will increase.
 The performance of the stock depends on the profitability and performance of the company.
 Also, the interest rate of bonds is higher than the savings accounts.

 Furthermore, the creditors have a preference over the equity shareholders.
 For instance, if a company goes bankrupt, the creditors are paid first.
 In contrast, equity shareholders lose their entire investment.

 In history, stocks have outperformed bonds in the long run.
 However, bonds also have outperformed stocks in the specific economic cycle, usually during the bear market cycle.
 Therefore, investors must decide their allocation towards bonds and stocks wisely.
 The allocation should be decided based on their financial goals and requirements.

-Can Bonds lose money?
+Can fixed rate Bonds lose money?

 Usually, bonds are considered as a risk-free investment.
 The reason is there is a guarantee of principal payment and interest rate payment on the maturity.
 However, one can also lose their money in case of selling the bond before maturity.
 The losses are subject to the selling price of the bond and the penalty mentioned in the bond agreement.
 Also, the investor may lose money from the bond in case the issuer defaults the payment.
 Hence, the investor needs to check the credit rating of the bonds before investing in them.